-- 1 In the Open Timer File window (displayed the first time you start the Timer), choose Create New Timer File, then click OK. - 2 Type a name for the Timer file and the location to save it, then click OK. - 3 From the File menu of the Timer, choose Import QuickBooks Lists. - 4 Select the name of the .IIF file to import from QuickBooks Pro or QuickBooks Premier.
+- In the Open Timer File window (displayed the first time you start the Timer), choose Create New Timer File, then click OK. - 2 Type a name for the Timer file and the location to save it, then click OK. - 3 From the File menu of the Timer, choose Import QuickBooks Lists. - 4 Select the name of the .IIF file to import from QuickBooks.
 (You may have to navigate to a new drive or folder.)
+Click OK.

-Click OK. - The person who works with QuickBooks Pro or QuickBooks Premier must make this IIF file available to you. - 5 From the File menu of the Timer, choose Preferences, then Default Name. - 6 Choose your own name from the drop-down list. - 7 If your time is always billable to a customer or job, select the checkbox, then click OK. - 8 Fill in the fields you need and click OK.
-For help with this window, click Help.
+The person who works with QuickBooks must make this IIF file available to you.

+- 5 From the File menu of the Timer, choose Preferences, then Default Name. - 6 Choose your own name from the drop-down list. - 7 If your time is always billable to a customer or job, select the checkbox, then click OK. - 8 Fill in the fields you need and click OK.For help with this window, click Help.